 The first thing we need to do is to make an estimate of the situation.
-How many users will visit our site, will there be peaks, around what time, what will users do on our site?
+How many users will visit our site?
+Will there be peaks and around what time?
+What will users do on our site?
 Browse, compare goods, put something in their shopping cart, pay, ….
 Make sure that you have a good understanding of the situation.

-And the final step is of course to run and analyze your tests.
+And the final step is, of course, to run and analyze your tests.
 Identify the bottlenecks and weaknesses in your system.
-Determine which solutions to be implemented and rerun your tests until you have a stable application/website that can handle the expected load.
+Determine which solutions need to be implemented and rerun your tests until you have a stable application/website that can handle the expected load.

 To conclude, e-commerce keeps on growing in importance.
 Most companies are aware of that and already have a stable website or application that can fulfill the needs of their customers.

 However, what happens if all of a sudden there are two or three times more users than normal?
 What if there are peaks because of special actions like Black Friday?
 Can our infrastructure handle all this?
 To make sure of that, more and more companies are starting to use performance testing so that their customers won’t have issues during those busy shopping periods.

 E-commerce and performance testing, a match made in heaven.